Property and Freedom Society: Conferences

 Conferences have been held annually since 2005, in Bodrum, Turkey.
 At the conferences, "prophets of racial and social breakdown share the stage with investment advisors and financial consultants", Slobodian wrote in 2023.

 The PFS annual meeting explicitly aims to promote discrimination as logical choice.
 In addition to the formal proceedings of the conferences, there are integrated activities such as a boat trip into the Aegean Sea, excursions to local fishing villages, and firework displays followed by gala nights.

-Allegations of racism
+Racism and White Nationalism

 PFS has garnered controversy for including speakers such as the white supremacists Jared Taylor and Richard Spencer and the eugenicist academic Richard Lynn.
-A May 11, 2007, Las Vegas Review-Journal article about the PFS noted that Lynn has described black people as "more psychopathic than whites".
+A Las Vegas Review-Journal article noted that Lynn has described black people as "more psychopathic than whites" at the 2007 Property and Freedom Society conference.
 Heidi Beirich of the Southern Poverty Law Center (SPLC) described the 2007 conference as a "serious academic racist event".
-A 2013 Anti-Defamation League report about "increased cooperation" between European and American racists cited Taylor's speech at the 2013 PFS conference titled "A Brief History of US Race Relations".
+A 2013 Anti-Defamation League report about "increased cooperation" between European and American racists cited Taylor's speech "A Brief History of US Race Relations" at the 2013 PFS conference titled.

 Describing the PFS, the SPLC said in 2016 that "in Hoppe one can see the connection between the ultra-Libertarians and white nationalists".
 Intelligencer in 2017 described the annual PFS meeting as "Davos, but for racists".